 - Make a positive effort to portray your own body as functional and well-designed.

-- Demonstrate healthy eating and sensible exercise.
+- Demonstrate healthy eating and engage in physical activity for health and enjoyment.

 - Don't criticise or tease your children about their appearance.